Clearing the Air

 Take Action

-Despite the damaging impact of these pollutants, we can take action to limit these emissions.
-EPA's recent proposal for strengthened NOx standards presents a unique opportunity for the public to help shape these protections.
-Pollution from gas-fired power plants harms millions across the country – take action now by commenting on EPA's proposal and letting EPA know we need protective standards.
+Despite the damaging impact of these pollutants, we are all empowered to take action to limit these emissions for our families and communities.
+EPA’s recent proposal for strengthened NOx standards for new gas-fired sources presents a unique opportunity for the public to help shape these protections.
+Pollution from gas-fired power plants and industrial sources harms millions across the country.
+Take action now by commenting on EPA’s proposal by March 13, 2025 and letting EPA know that we need health-protective standards based on proven pollution control technologies.

 In partnership with